siasur/unrelatedadditions/README.md

 The Angel Block can be placed in the air without need an adjacent block to it.
 When broken it doesn't drop as usual, instead it's put right back into the inventory.
 This can be useful to start a build high up in the air or the (not so endless) void of the end.

-6. **Colored Flags**
+6. **Colored Flag**
 Always getting lost in caves?
 Don't remember your way home?
 Place these pointy flags along your way, and you will always find the way back.

 I'm also open to suggestions, but I won't promise anything.

+_\* Requires a Mod that adds Bronze Ingots to be crafted_

 ### More I should know?